cgpeanut/jenkinsbydoing/README.md

         3. click Global Tool Configuration
         4. Under Maven Installations, click Add Maven
         5. In the Maven box, enter "M3"
-        6. Make syre Install automatically is clicked.
+        6. Make sure Install automatically is clicked.
         7. Save
     - configure the build to use Maven and Make the index file
         1. click New Item